-Apple (NASDAQ: AAPL), Microsoft (NASDAQ: MSFT), Tesla (NASDAQ: TSLA), Virgin Galactic (NYSE: SPCE), and so many of the biggest names on Wall Street all took their stock public at some point, which is why we are able to invest in them now.
+Apple, Microsoft, Tesla, and so many more of the biggest names on Wall Street all went public at some point, which is why we are able to invest in them now.

-The first step in taking the company public is through underwriting due diligence, where a third party individual or financial institution — such as Wells Fargo (NYSE: WFC) or Goldman Sachs (NYSE: GS) — assumes a portion of the company’s financial risk when going public.
-If the IPO goes well, they will also take part of the profits.
+The first step in taking the company public is through underwriting due diligence, where a third-party individual or financial institution -- such as Wells Fargo or Goldman Sachs -- assumes a portion of the company's financial risk when going public.
+If the IPO goes well, they will also take a part of the profit.
 Underwriting involves conducting research and assessing the degree of risk of each applicant or entity before assuming that risk.

-The company must then meet the requirements of the Securities and Exchange Commission (SEC) as well as the exchange they wish to list on, whether it be Nasdaq (NASDAQ: NDAQ) or the New York Stock Exchange (NYSE: NEW).
-An S-1 Registration statement is the primary IPO filing document and contains the company’s prospectus — information on its path to profitability and how much it will grow, almost like a 5-year plan — and its privately held filing information.
+The company must then meet the requirements of the Securities and Exchange Commission (SEC) as well as the exchange they wish to list on, whether it be Nasdaq or the New York Stock Exchange.
+An S-1 Registration statement is the primary IPO filing document and contains the company's prospectus -- information on its path to profitability and how much it will grow, almost like a 5-year plan -- and its privately held filing information.

 Before going public, the companies 'price per share' must then be determined.
 This can be done in one of two ways: